cmelias-cyber/cybersecurity-portfolio/Incident-Handlers-Journal/README.md

 # Project Description (Executive Summary)

-This portfolio activity demonstrates the ability to document and analyze cybersecurity incidents using an incident handler's journal.
-The project focuses on applying structured incident response documentation through the 5 W's framework (Who, What, When, Where, and Why) to capture critical information about a ransomware attack affecting a healthcare organization.
+This project contains an incident handler's journal that documents cybersecurity incidents analyzed as part of the Google Cybersecurity Professional Certificate.
+The journal serves as a structured record of incident investigations, applying the 5 W's framework (Who, What, When, Where, and Why) to document security events, identify root causes, assess operational impact, and capture key findings.

+Each journal entry applies structured incident response documentation and captures observations, methodologies, lessons learned, and opportunities for improving future incident response efforts.
+Beginning with a ransomware incident affecting a healthcare organization, the journal will continue to expand as additional security scenarios are analyzed, creating a comprehensive record of technical growth and incident response experience.

 Accurate documentation is an essential responsibility of cybersecurity professionals because it supports investigations, facilitates communication among stakeholders, preserves evidence, and contributes to continuous improvement of an organization's incident response capabilities.
 This journal serves as a professional record of incident analysis and demonstrates the importance of clear, organized reporting throughout the incident response lifecycle.